esbenkc/Emma/README.md

 ### Introduction
 #### Context
 Created by Søren Orm and Esben Kran.
-> SOKRATES: The new State-of-the-Art in Danish Sentiment Analysis and a Multidimensional Emotional Sentiment Validation Dataset
+> Emma: Danish Computational Analysis of Emotion in Text
 > (by S. Orm and E. Kran)

 For questions and commercial use, please contact: